 a.
-The proposed project could not have a significant effect on the finding of no significant effect shall be prepared in accordance Procedure YES \boxtimes NO b.
-The proposed project could have a significant effect on the entitle listed mitigation measures which have been added to the significant effect on the environment and a mitigated finding constant be prepared in accordance with TRPA's Rules and Procedulary oroject, could have no \boxtimes YES NO C. The proposed project may have a significant effect on the environment and an environmental impact statement shall be prepared in accordance with this chapter and TRPA's Rules of Procedures. \boxtimes NO Signature of Evaluator Alyssa Bettinger, Senior Planner Date 12/5/23 Title of Evaluator
+The proposed project could not have a significant effect on the environment and a finding of no significant effect shall be prepared in accordance with TRPA's Rules of Procedure YES \boxtimes NO b.
+The proposed project could have a significant effect on the environment, but due to the listed mitigation measures which have been added to the project, could have no significant effect on the environment and a mitigated finding of no significant effect shall be prepared in accordance with TRPA's Rules and Procedures. \boxtimes YES NO c.
+The proposed project may have a significant effect on the environment and an environmental impact statement shall be prepared in accordance with this chapter and TRPA's Rules of Procedures.
+YES \boxtimes NO

+Signature of Evaluator